 Scenarios

-A Scenario is a dictionary containing a key/value pair that is used to add data or content to questions in a survey, replacing a parameter in a question with a specific value.
+A Scenario is a dictionary containing one or more key/value pairs that is used to add data or content to questions in a survey, replacing a parameter in a question with a specific value (e.g., numerical or textual) or content (e.g., an image or PDF).
 A ScenarioList is a list of Scenario objects.

 Purpose